PARENTING WHEN YOU’RE OLDER DOESN’T MAKE IT ANY EASIER THAN IF YOU’RE YOUNGER.

 The best advice I can give you as a 40-year-old dad to a toddler is that you’re never short on love so embrace it no matter your age.

 Discussion Question: What age did you have your first and last child?
 Did you find any significant differences?

-Leave me your comments below and I will respond to each and every one of them.
+Leave me your comments below, and I will respond to every one of them.

 - Find me on Social Media by clicking any one of the links below

 - Check out my new Free Recipe Index

 - If you like FREE then click this link for my FREE Excel Budget Spreadsheet and all my Free Money Saving Lists!